jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/exercises/e06-writing-reflection.md

 Please answer the following questions.
 Don't try to use your answers to present a curated image of yourself as a writer; these answers will not affect your paper grade, and you will benefit most from honest reflection.
 Answers can be as long or short as needed (no word count requirements).

-Copy and paste these questions into the text box and type your answers below each question:
+Copy and paste these questions into [the text box on Canvas](https://canvas.nus.edu.sg/courses/66393/assignments/136396?module_item_id=411464) and type your answers below each question:

 1. What parts of your paper are you most proud of and why?
 2. What parts of the paper do you think still need improvement and why?